jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 </picture>
 ```

+I compressed these after zooming them out to the sizes they were likely to be displayed, so I was able to go much lower with the quality slider.

-Done!
-Well, not done, let's add some more image formats:
+But that's just JPEG!
+Let's add some more image formats:

 ```html
 <picture>